aws-amplify/amplify-category-api/packages/amplify-data-construct/API.md

 import { ProvisionedThroughput } from '@aws-amplify/graphql-api-construct';
 import { QueryFunctionSlot } from '@aws-amplify/graphql-api-construct';
 import { SQLLambdaLayerMapping } from '@aws-amplify/graphql-api-construct';
-import { SQLLambdaModelDataSourceDefinitionStrategy } from '@aws-amplify/graphql-api-construct';
-import { SqlModelDataSourceDefinitionDbConnectionConfig } from '@aws-amplify/graphql-api-construct';
 import { SSESpecification } from '@aws-amplify/graphql-api-construct';
 import { SSEType } from '@aws-amplify/graphql-api-construct';
 import { StreamSpecification } from '@aws-amplify/graphql-api-construct';